tulasiramreddy/tulasiramreddy.github.io/index.md

 I am working as an analyst in the market risk domain with Deutsche Bank.

 My research interests are broadly in probability theory and its applications.
-Specifically, I have worked/working in random matrices, random polynomials, loop measures, conformal fields, discrete probability, random graphs and systematic risks.
+Specifically, my works are in the topics comprising random matrices, random polynomials, loop measures, conformal fields, discrete probability, random graphs and systematic risks.
 I also explore aspects of machine learning theory and its various applications.

 ## Positions held